Rays vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have been underdogs in three games this season and have come away with the win two times (66.7%) in those contests.

-- Tampa Bay has not been a bigger underdog this season than the +145 moneyline set for this game.

-- The Rays have an implied victory probability of 40.8% according to the moneyline set by sportsbooks for this matchup.
+- The Rays have won 28 of the 36 games they were favored on the moneyline this season (77.8%).

-- Games involving Tampa Bay have gone over the total set by bookmakers in 20 of 39 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.